guineec/serial-term/README.md

 # SerialTerm
 SerialTerm is a very simple command line tool to output data received from a serial device using the <a href="https://rubygems.org/gems/serialport/versions/1.3.1" target="_blank">serialport</a> gem.

+I've only tested this with one device but it should work for anything that uses a serial output.
+If you find errors/exceptions feel free to report them or fix them and issue a pull request.

 ## Installation
 To install, just run:
     $ gem install sterm